nhaga/QuantLib-Python-Docs/docs/mathTools.rst

 where,

 - dimensionality : integer, set the dimension;
-- seed , an integer, with a default value of 0, used as a seed to initialize the corresponding deterministic sequence;
+- seed : an integer, with a default value of 0, used as a seed to initialize the corresponding deterministic sequence;
-- directionIntegers , a built-in variable of quantlib-python.
+- directionIntegers : a built-in variable of quantlib-python.
 The default value is SobolRsg.Jaeckel , which is used to initialize Sobol sequences.

 Member functions of `SobolRsg`,

-- **nextSequence()**: returns a SampleRealVector object as the result of the simulation;
+- **nextSequence()** : returns a SampleRealVector object as the result of the simulation;
-- **lastSequence()**: returns a SampleRealVector object as the result of the previous simulation;
+- **lastSequence()** : returns a SampleRealVector object as the result of the previous simulation;
-- **dimension()**: Returns the dimension.
+- **dimension()** : Returns the dimension.
-- **skipTo(n)**: n is an integer, skip to the nth dimension of the sampling result;
+- **skipTo(n)** : n is an integer, skip to the nth dimension of the sampling result;
-- **nextInt32Sequence()**: Returns an IntVector object.
+- **nextInt32Sequence()** : Returns an IntVector object.

 -------